arthurgaudron/arthurgaudron.github.io/index.md

 My work is funded by the [MINES ParisTech Urban Logistics Chair](http://chairelogistiqueurbaine.fr/).

 # Selected publications
+All my publications are listed in my CV.

 <dl>
 <dt>Interactive simulation for collective decision making in city logistics</dt>